SHARE

-Auditing is key to monitor the success of any project.
-Project auditing is important so as to validate whether the project is feasible in a business sense, to verify whether the project can move on to the next phase, and also to check any specific issues that crop up during project execution.
-Most importantly the audits would help in reassuring the management on the project.
+Auditing is key to monitoring the success of any project.
+Project auditing is important to validate whether the project is feasible in a business sense, to verify whether the project can move on to the next phase, and also to check any specific issues that crop up during project execution.
+Most importantly the audits would help in reassuring the management of the project.

 Every audit plan should have a clearly defined audit scope, audit criteria, audit team with the roles and responsibilities identified and assigned.
 The entry criteria for a project audit can be said to be the project kick-off and framing of project plan.